Project at a glance

 Cable System - 'CB1'; and Cable System - 'CB2'

-For Australian entities, the majority of opportunities will exist via sub-contract arrangements with the appointed international suppliers.
+For Australian entities, the majority of opportunities will exist via civil work's packages and sub-contract arrangements with the appointed international suppliers.

 HOW TO REGISTER AN EXPRESSION OF INTEREST (EOI)